mmistakes/minimal-mistakes/_drafts/http4s-tutorial.md

 }
 ```

 Hence, the variable `movieId` has the type `java.util.UUID`.
-Equally, the library also defines extractors also for other primitive types, such as `IntVar`, `LongVar`, and the default extractor binds to a variable of type `String`.
+Equally, the library also defines extractors for other primitive types, such as `IntVar`, `LongVar`, and the default extractor binds to a variable of type `String`.

 However, if we need, we can develop our custom path parameter extractor, providing an object that implements the method `def unapply(str: String): Option[T]`.
 For example, if we want to extract the first and the last name of a director directly from the path, we can do the following: